-All it takes is just one email, a single Facebook notification, a Like on your latest Instagram photo to distract you from your work.
+All it takes is just one email, a single Facebook notification, or a Like on your latest Instagram post to distract you from your work.

 Once you’re distracted, it takes a long time to get focused and go back to work.